-Sanitation practices are a vital part of management of any disease.
-Phytophthora root rot is no different.
-Diseased seedlings should be removed from nursery beds and disposed of, particularly if you do not plan to fumigate prior to the next crop.
-Rogued seedlings and packing house culls should not be returned to the fields as organic matter.
 Resting spores are able to survive in dead plant tissue and could serve as a source of infection if left in the field.
 Even composted culls are suspect.
-We feel that composting will not kill 100% of Phytophthora inoculum in seedling tissue; various fungi, including Pythium (a close relation to Phytophthora), have been recovered from seedlings composted for over 1 year.
+I believe that composting will not kill 100% of Phytophthora spp. inoculum in seedling tissue; various fungi, including Pythium (closely related to the genus Phytophthora), have been recovered from seedlings composted for over 1 year (2).

 Diseased seedlings and seedlings from diseased areas of a nursery should not be moved to other nurseries or to "clean" fields within the same nursery.
-Moving diseased stock will introduce the disease and, once there, it is extremely difficult, if not impossible, to get rid of.
+Moving diseased stock will introduce the disease, and once there, it is extremely difficult, if not impossible, to get rid of.
 Also, additional species of Phytophthora, not present previously, could be introduced into a nursery by contaminated stock.

-Similarly, equipment that has been in diseased fields, should be washed free of soil to prevent contamination of the next field it enters.
+Similarly, equipment that has been in diseased fields should be washed free of soil to prevent contamination of the next field it enters.
 This is very important for nurseries that borrow or trade equipment.